 While we are focusing on ILP exploitation, the effect can be equally important in explicitly parallel programs.
 We have applied the same methodology to parallel programs - ignoring any opportunity to target shared-memory issues in the design of EDA - and have also observed significant performance gains.
-Figure 5 summarizes the performance gain of SPLASH applications running on a CMP with EDA cores compared to that with conventional cores.
+Figure 6 summarizes the performance gain of SPLASH applications running on a CMP with EDA cores compared to that with conventional cores.
+The configuration of each CMP core is same as defined in Table 2.
+To mimic realistic cache miss rates for SPLASH applications, we use reduced cache sizes (as recommended in [26]): 8 KB for L1 caches and and 256 KB for the L2 cache.
+With this configuration their global L2 miss rate closely matches with the miss rate of SPEC CPU2000 INT applications in the baseline cache configurations.
+If the cache sizes increase further, the data tend to fit within the caches and the miss rates become unrealistically small.
 As a reference, a configuration with twice as many cores (16-way) is also shown.
+For 16-way CMP we also double the size of L2 cache to avoid any increase in global L2 miss rate due to change in working set size with additional threads.
 An important point to note is that exploiting ILP is not guaranteed to be less effective than exploiting TLP (thread-level parallelism) for parallel codes.
 As can be seen, even for these highly-tuned scientific applications, scaling to more cores does not give perfectly linear speedup and in some cases producing (far) lower return than improving ILP.
 Exploring multiprocessor-aware optimistic techniques in EDA will likely unleash even more performance potential.